thiagolrpinho/SoftwareEngineeringNotes/Chapter7.md

   The HCI community recommend using a low-tech approach to user interaces(**Lo-Fi UI**) and **sketches**.
 It consists of paper, crayons, scissors and other kindergarten tools fo UI mockups.
   Ideally, you make sketches for all the user stories that involve a UI.
 It may seem tedious, but eventually you are going to have to specify all the UI details using HTML to make the real UI, and it's a lot easier to get it right with pencil and paper than with code.
   To show how the sketches work together as users interacts with a page we use **storyboarding**.
 Instead of a linear sequence of images, the storyboard for a UI is tipically a tree or graph of screen driven by different user choices.

   To make it you need:
     * Pages or sections of pages.
     * Forms and buttons
     * Popups

+### 7.5 Agile Cost Estimation

+  The books gives an example of how Pivotal Labs works.
+They explain how they work in a phone call of 30 to 60 minutes.
+If the client and their team feels comfortable, they do a *scoping".
+Scoping is a roughly 90 minutes conversations with potential client, preferably in person.
+The Agile team ask the client to bring everyone who would give valuable information about the project.
+During it, the Agile team asks what what the client want done and a series of questions to identify risks, external integrations and so forth.
+The lesser the risks and external integrations higher is the precision of weeks they give the client.

   [1]:https://www.pivotaltracker.com/